Acupuncture, Cupping therapy, and Herbal Medicine: common questions for Heal Your Vibe Acupuncture & Wellness,

 What are herbal supplements?

-Plant-based products used to treat diseases or to maintain health, are called herbal products, botanical products, or phytomedicines.
-A product made from plant sources and used only for internal use is called an herbal supplement.
+Plant-based products used to treat diseases or to maintain health are commonly referred to as herbal products, botanical products, or phytomedicines.
+However, a specific type of product made from plant sources and used only for internal use is called an herbal supplement, distinguishing it from other plant-based products.

 Many prescription medicines and over-the-counter medicines are also made from plant products.
 But these products contain only purified ingredients and are regulated by the FDA.
 Herbal supplements may contain entire plants or plant parts.